ietf-wg-cellar/matroska-specification/codec_specs.md

 All codecs described in this section **MUST** have a `TrackType` ([@!RFC9559, section 5.1.4.1.3]) value of "2" for audio.
 The track using these codecs **MUST** contain an `Audio` element -- EBML Path `\Segment\Tracks\TrackEntry\Audio`.

+Most audio codec contain meta information about the data they contain, like encoded sampling frequency, channel count, etc.
+Whenever possible these information inside the codec **SHOULD** be extracted and repeated at the Matroska level with the appropriate element(s) inside the `\Segment\Tracks\TrackEntry\Audio` and `\Segment\Tracks\TrackEntry` elements.
+These values **MUST** be valid for the whole Segment.

 ### A_AAC/MPEG2/LC